-At the Equity Silver mine, formerly an open pit operation, mining was carried out underground on the North zone at a rate of 1180 tonnes per day.
+At the Equity Silver mine, formerly an open-pit operation, mining was carried out underground on the North zone at a rate of 1180 tonnes per day.
 Proven and probable ore reserves at the end of 1992 were estimated at 226 610 tonnes grading 147.8 grams per tonne silver, 4.22 grams per tonne gold, and 0.46% copper, based on a 300 grams silverequivalent grade.
 Recovery of gold is estimated at 44%.
 Equity has also identified a small open-pit reserve at the bottom of the Waterline pit which, when combined with underground reserves, should provide mill feed through the first two months of 1994.
 Ongoing reclamation work, particularly the reclaiming of waste dumps, continues to provide better than expected results and at lower than expected costs.
-The company is also engaged in discussions with the operators of the Rskay Creek gold project regarding the use of the Equity facilities for processing Eskay ore.
+The company is also engaged in discussions with the operators of the Eskay Creek gold project regarding the use of the Equity road, power, gas and telephone facilities for processing Eskay ore utilizing newly constructed mill and tailings facilities.

-In 1992 the Homestake Canada Ltd. Nickel Plate mine produced 2.63 million grams (84 673 ounces) of gold and 0.75 million grams (24 164 ounces) of silver from 1 233 800 tonnes of one at a milling rate of 3370 tonnes per day.
-Reserves were estimated at 5 650 610 tonnes grading 2.57 grams per tonne gold.
+In 1992 the Homestake Canada Ltd. Nickel Plate mine produced 2.63 million grams (84 673 ounces) of gold and 0.75 million grams (24 164 ounces) of silver from 1 233 800 tonnes of ore at a milling rate of 3370 tonnes per day.
+Reserves were estimated at 5 650 610 tonnes grading 2.57 grams per tonne gold .
 Following a review of the results of a diamond drilling program, Homestake proceeded with expansion of the main pit which is expected to extend the mine's life to 1997 with annual production of gold estimated at 2.5 million grams (80 000 ounces).